helmwave/docs/docs/cli.md

 ### `rollback`

-Rollback helm releases from a plan.
+Rollback :simple-helm: helm releases from a plan.

 !!! info "Flags"